abrahamandsarahstent/abrahamandsarahstent.github.io/index.md

 Rabbi Judith Levitt and her team lead services, adult education, B’nei Mitzvah tutoring and pastoral care, as well as so much more.

-Emma and I are working hard on this  - well she is

 We aim to create spaces which are especially welcoming if you are shielding or otherwise still COVID-cautious, housebound, elderly, unwell, disabled, neurodiverse, LGBTQI+, can’t access a physical building to engage in Jewish life, or otherwise don’t feel you have a place in mainstream Judaism.
 However, if none of these apply and you’d just like to join us because we’re awesome, we would love to have you!
 You.
 Are.
 Welcome.

 ### [See our upcoming events](https://abrahamandsarahstent.github.io/events)